atsign-foundation/at_tools/at_ve_doctor/README.md

 As you use the @signs the at_client will create keys and place them on the secondary and "activate" them, and you will be asked to store the keyFile containing the privateKeys.

-The suggested way to do that is using the [at_onboarding_flutter](https://pub.dev/packages/at_onboarding_flutter) pakage.
+The suggested way to do that is using the [at_onboarding_flutter](https://pub.dev/packages/at_onboarding_flutter) package.
 If you want to load the secondaries with known PKAM values then goto localhost:9001 and run the pkamLoad job.
 This will load each of the secondaries with PKAM publicKeys and your code can use know values from [demo data] (https://github.com/atsign-foundation/at_demos/tree/master/at_demo_data), to authenticate manually.

-If you get stuck or loose keys you can restart the Virtual Environment and all the secondaries will be reset to a "teapot" status.
+If you get stuck or lose keys you can restart the Virtual Environment and all the secondaries will be reset to a "teapot" status.

 You can re-run this at_ve_doctor at anytime to see the individual status of all the secondaries.